Explore the Breathtaking Magic Realism of Cuban Artist Orlando Quevedo

 Quevedo’s father immigrated to Philadelphia 13 years prior to Quevedo graduating from the University of Arts.
 Quevedo followed in his father’s footsteps, immigrating to Philadelphia in 1993.
 The artist worked as a professor of art appreciation at La Salle University in Philadelphia and used his talents to paint several large murals in the downtown area.

 Quevedo’s immigration to Philadelphia impacted his artwork on multiple levels.
 The artist applies vibrant and lively hues to his canvases to signify the happy reunion with his father.
 Quevedo’s exposure to the artwork at the Philadelphia Museum of Art inspired him to pay tribute to iconic artists that came before him in his own oeuvre.

 Hanging in the fantastical interiors of Quevedo’s settings are detailed reproductions of memorable works from master artists such as Marc Chagall, Edward Degas, Henri de Toulouse-Lautrec, Claude Monet, Pablo Picasso, and Vincent van Gogh.

 Quevedo pays homage to Rembrandt van Rijn, Peter Paul Rubens, and Diego Velazquez by combining their emotive use of light, drama, and movement with his unique style.
 Quevedo experiments with subject matter, form, and sequence, featuring multiple focal points, exploring the female figure, and employing symbolism.

-For information on how to collect art by Orlando Quevedo, contact our gallery consultants at (800) 521-9654 ext.
-4 or email@example.com after hours.
+For information on how to collect art by Orlando Quevedo, register for our exciting weekly online auction or contact our gallery consultants at (800) 521-9654 ext.
+4 or firstname.lastname@example.org after hours.